 Dome Pistons

 The concept of dish pistons is quite opposite to the dish type.
-The middle bubble in order to increase the surface area left on the top of the piston.
-Well, more surface area means less compression, while more compression indicates more force created.
-The combustion chamber has an upper limit it can handle, so reducing the compression rate is the best option for preventing the engine from breaking down.
+The middle bubble to increase the surface area left on the top of the piston.
+More surface area means less compression, which results in less force being created.

 Common Piston Problem

-The problem the piston develops is nothing less than a crack.
-This crack occurs on the top of a piston head, which is known as a crown.
 Due to the combustion pressure in petrol engines, it is typically the result of excessive compression or over-advanced ignition timing.
-The piston head cracks because it operates outside the pressure is supposed to work on.
+The piston head cracks because it operates outside the pressure it is supposed to work on.

-In a diesel engine, the piston develops issues by a condition known as thermal fatigue.
-Thermal fatigue occurs when an engine is operated under a heavy load along with a light load.
 These constant, drastic changes in combustion temperature suddenly result in thermal cracks in the piston head.
 Cracks also happen in the piston skirt due to the constant excessive loading of the engine and high mileage fatigue.